the state of being useful

 Sara collaborates regularly with other artists, musicians, theatre makers and people removed from the creative arts - most recently a scientist (video to follow).

-Check out her debut piece 'At Night the Street do not Belong to Us' with singer/songwriter Surie (the UK's Eurovision entrant 2018!)
+Check out the debut piece 'At Night the Street do not Belong to Us' with singer/songwriter Surie (the UK's Eurovision entrant 2018!)
 This was filmed at the legendary music venue The Bedford in London by Ross Gamble.

-Sara has recently taken on the role of Education Director/Associate Artist at Motif Poetry, a new spoken word production company she co-founded with poet/producer Ben Fagan.
+Sara has recently taken on the role of Education Director/Associate Artist at Motif Poetry, a new spoken word production company co-founded with poet/producer Ben Fagan.
 This New Zealand based charity will be changing the landscape of Kiwi spoken word and Sara will be leading the education programme, bringing poetry into schools and communities across the Islands and further afield.
-She is also on the board of trustees.
+Sara is also on the board of trustees.

 Click here for more information.